NuttyFudge/DualUniverse/Industry/README.md

 # Bugs
 ```
 All machines don't reliably start via lua, but you can start the program 2 or 3 times and it should start all machines.
+Not a bug, but the LUA is using the soft start method to avoid throwing anything away.
+If you want to reconfigure and the machines are jammed, then fix the jam then restart.
 ```

 # Setup